Fox-ML-infrastructure/FoxML_Core/LEGAL/ACADEMIC.md

 ---

-## Free Academic Use
+## Commercial License Required for All Academic Use

-FoxML Core is **free for qualifying non-commercial academic research** at tax-exempt educational institutions.

-### Qualifying Academic Use

-You may use FoxML Core for free if:
+**All academic use of FoxML Core requires a paid commercial license.
+No exceptions.**

+This includes:
+- Research at degree-granting educational institutions
-- You are at a **degree-granting educational or non-profit research institution**
+- Research at non-profit research institutions
-- The institution is **recognized as tax-exempt** under applicable law
-- The institution is **not owned, controlled by, or operated for the benefit of any commercial entity**
-- Research results are **not used to support commercial operations, trading, revenue-generating activities, or any business purpose**

-### Examples of Free Academic Use

-✅ **Permitted:**
-- PhD student research at a public university (non-commercial, not supporting commercial operations)
-- Faculty research at a non-profit institution (not funded by or integrated into commercial operations)
-- Academic coursework and teaching (at qualifying tax-exempt institutions)
+- Academic coursework and teaching
-- Non-commercial research publications and papers
+- Research publications and papers
+- Any use by students, faculty, or staff

 ---

 ## Academic Use Requiring a Commercial License

-### ❌ **NOT Free — Commercial License Required:**
+### ❌ **Commercial License Required for:**

 - **Corporate-funded research** — Research funded by, sponsored by, or integrated into commercial organizations
 - **For-profit universities** — Any use by for-profit universities, bootcamps, or training companies